First Steps

 The organisation was instrumental in establishing the first literary awards in New Zealand – The Hubert Church Award for fiction in 1940, The Jessie McKay Award for poetry in 1945, and the Eric McCormick Award for non-fiction.
 These awards are now administered by The New Zealand Book Awards Trust and incorporated into the Ockham New Zealand Book Awards.

-The Society administers the Lillian Ida Smith Award, The Peter and Dianne Beatson Fellowship, the NZSA Laura Solomon Cuba Press Prize, the Michael Gifkins Prize for an Unpublished Novel, the NZSA/CLNZ Writers Award, the NZSA/CLNZ Research Grant, and the NZSA Auckland Museum Research + Residency Grant.
+The Society administers the Lillian Ida Smith Award, The Peter and Dianne Beatson Fellowship, the NZSA Laura Solomon Cuba Press Prize, The Michael Gifkins Prize for an Unpublished Novel, the NZSA/CLNZ Writers Award, the NZSA/CLNZ Research Grant, and other legacy awards made by bequests and trusts for ongoing opportunities for all writers.
+These awards are open to all Aotearoa New Zealand writers.

-In 1994, anticipating that PEN needed to act more strongly in the professional interests of writers, members changed the organisation into the New Zealand Society of Authors (PEN NZ Inc).
-The new organisation retained the functions and culture of PEN but broadened into an effective advocate for and supporter of writers.
-The first successful campaign by the new Society gained equal control with publishers of Copyright Licensing Limited a company set up to collect and distribute money to copyright holders for the reprographic use of their copyright material, especially by educational institutions.
+In 1994, PEN changed the organisation to The New Zealand Society of Authors (PEN NZ Inc).
+The new organisation retained the advocacy and culture of PEN but broadened its mahi to support all writers and Aotearoa New Zealand writing.
+The new Society assumed equal shareholding alongside the Publishers Association of NZ of Copyright Licensing NZ Limited: a collective management not-for-profit organisation that collects and distributes money to copyright holders for the reprographic use of their copyright material, especially by educational institutions.